starlake-ai/mcp-openapi-proxy/README.md

 ### MCP Ecosystem Integration

-To incorporate **mcp-openapi-proxy** into your MCP ecosystem, configure it within your `mcpServers` settings.
+To incorporate **mcp-openapi-proxy** into your MCP ecosystem configure it within your `mcpServers` settings.
 Below is a generic example:

 ```json
 {